striblab/data-ui/README.md

 1.  `DEBUG`: `True` or `False`, defaults to false.
 1.  `SECRET_KEY`: Random, unique string
 1.  `DEFAULT_DB_URI`: Databsase URI for the default database that manages users, something like `database-type://user:pass@host:port/database-name`, defaults to a local SQLite file.
+    * If using the Docker deployment, it includes a Postgres instance and sets this variable to that.
 1.  `DATADROP_BUSINESS_DB_URI`: Databsase URI for the business companies database, something like `mysql://user:pass@host:3306/database-name`
+    * If using the Docker deployment locally, you can refer to your local host with: `host.docker.internal`
 1.  `TIME_ZONE`: Defaults to `America/Chicago`
 1.  `STATIC_ROOT`: Defaults to local `static-assets/` directory.